-Of course more is true, namely that the canonical generator is acted on by $U\mf l_{\bm \phi}$ in semisimple fashion, and annihilated by the whole of $U\mf g_r \cdot \mf u^+_{\bm \psi}$; but the point here is that some standard highest-weight representation theory carries over:
+Moreover, the canonical generator is acted on by $U\mf l_{\bm \phi}$ in semisimple fashion, and it is annihilated by the whole of $U\mf g_r \cdot \mf u^+_{\bm \psi}$; but the main point here is that some standard highest-weight representation theory carries over:

-\begin{enonce}{Lemma/Definition} The finite generalised singularity module $M$ is indecomposable, and it contains a unique maximal proper (weight) submodule
+\begin{enonce}{Lemma/Definition} The finite generalised singularity module $M$ is \emph{indecomposable}, and it contains a \emph{unique} maximal proper (weight) submodule

 \end{enonce}